plnsc/making-mirrors/README.md

 ### First Build Issues

-On the first `nix build`, you may see an error about `cargoHash`.
-This is expected!
+On the first `nix build`, you may see an error about `vendorHash`.
+This is expected if you add dependencies!
 Nix will show you the correct hash.
-Copy it and update the `cargoHash` value in `flake.nix`.
+Copy it and update the `vendorHash` value in `flake.nix`.

 ### Updating Dependencies

-After modifying `Cargo.toml`, you may need to update the `cargoHash` in `flake.nix`:
+After modifying `go.mod`, you may need to update the `vendorHash` in `flake.nix`:

 1. Delete the current hash (set it to an empty string or wrong hash)
 2. Run `nix build`